myleecsmith/Ripple-Carry-Carry-Lookahead/README.md

 The carry lookahead is created by two instantiations of cla2 which feed into cgen2 which produces the outputs.
 CLA only adds 4 bits but does include a carry_out.

 Ripple carry is created by linked together multiple instantiations of FA in a for generate loop and adds up to 8 bits plus a carry_out.

+This VHDL project with made to be demoed on the max10 de-lite.

+## extra files including the top level entity and adder_tb were provided by either Cristophe Bobda or Gregg Stitt.